mikhailshilkov/DurableFunctions.FSharp/README.md

 expression, as shown in the standard [samples](https://github.com/Azure/azure-functions-durable-extension/blob/master/samples/fsharp/HelloSequence.fs#L12-#L19).

-However, to enable more F#-idiomatic style of orchestrator definitions, this library defines a new computation expression called `orchestrator`.
+However, to enable a more F#-idiomatic style of orchestrator definitions, this library defines a new computation expression called `orchestrator`.

 Given a simple activity function: